Nick Madrigal Preview, Player Props: Cubs vs. Rockies

-The Chicago Cubs, including Nick Madrigal (.207 on-base percentage in past 10 games, 107 points below season-long percentage), battle starter Kyle Freeland and the Colorado Rockies at Coors Field, Monday at 8:40 PM ET.
+On Tuesday, Nick Madrigal (.281 slugging percentage in past 10 games, with no homers) and the Chicago Cubs play the Colorado Rockies, whose starting pitcher will be Chris Flexen.
+First pitch is at 8:40 PM ET.

 Nick Madrigal Game Info & Props vs. the Rockies